Central Division (NHL)

 The National Hockey League's Central Division was formed in 1993 as part of the Western Conference in a league realignment.
 Its predecessor was the Norris Division, and it's also one of two successors to the Northwest Division.
 The Chicago Blackhawks have been a member of the Central Division in all of its seasons since the original 1993 realignment.
-The Arizona Coyotes (as the original Winnipeg Jets), Dallas Stars and St. Louis Blues were also original members of the division, but were realigned to a different division for a while before returning; both the Coyotes and Stars were moved to the Pacific Division in 1998 (the Stars moved back to the Central in 2013, and the Coyotes followed in 2021), while the Blues were moved to the West Division during the temporary 2020–21 realignment.
-Three of its teams—the Minnesota Wild, Nashville Predators, and Winnipeg Jets (as the Atlanta Thrashers)—joined the NHL during a league expansion phase between 1998 and 2000.
+The Dallas Stars and St. Louis Blues were also original members of the division, but were realigned to a different division for a while before returning; the Stars were moved to the Pacific Division in 1998 (the Stars moved back to the Central in 2013, and the Coyotes followed in 2021), while the Blues were moved to the West Division during the temporary 2020–21 realignment.
+The Winnipeg Jets were an original member of the division before it deactivated in 1996, with its hockey assets relocating to Phoenix as the Coyotes.
+The Coyotes assumed the Jets' place in the Central Division before moving to the Pacific Division in 1998.
+A second incarnation of the Jets–formerly the Atlanta Thrashers from 1999 to 2011–moved back to the Central Division in 2013.
+Two of its teams—the Minnesota Wild and Nashville Predators—joined the NHL during a league expansion phase between 1998 and 2000.
 The fourth team in that three-year expansion period, the Columbus Blue Jackets, was once a member of the Central Division, but moved to the Metropolitan Division after the 2013 realignment.
+In all, the division today comprises the Blackhawks, Jets, Stars, Blues, Wild, Predators, Colorado Avalanche, and Utah Mammoth.

 After the addition of the Vegas Golden Knights to the Pacific Division in 2017, the Central Division was the only division in the NHL without eight teams.
 This situation remained in effect until the 2020–21 NHL season, when the COVID-19 pandemic compelled a radical re-alignment of the divisions, including the temporary abolition of the Eastern and Western conferences.
 The Central Division was the only existing division retained for the 2020–21 NHL season.
 Only three of the eight Central Division teams for 2020–21 were members of the division in the previous season.
+Two seasons later, the Pacific gained another expansion team in the Seattle Kraken, and the Coyotes returned to the Central.
+In 2024, the Coyotes were relocated to Salt Lake City to become the Mammoth, forming the present members of the Central.

 The Central Division has sent five teams to the Stanley Cup playoffs on seven occasions.
 In the first three seasons after the realignment of 2013, Central Division teams occupied both Wild Card playoff spots in the Western Conference.
 This occurred again in the 2018–19 season, for the fourth time in six seasons.
 In the pandemic-shortened 2019–20 season, all Central Division teams made the 2020 Stanley Cup playoffs due to the 24-team format.